Particle with a Finite Potential#

 a.
 Diagonalize#

 Now we will consider a potential with a finite barrier.
-Set the potential to be zero except for the range \(-1<x<1\) where we will have the potential be \(V_0\).
-We will start with \(V_0=5\)
+Set the potential to be zero except for the range \(-1<x<1\) where we will have the potential be \(V_0=5\).
+Use \(L=20\)

 Start by plotting the potential.

-Then plot the lowest two eigenvalues and eigenvectors.
-What you will find is that these two eigenvectors are nearly degenerate - they have almost the same energy.
+Then plot the lowest two 5 eigenvalues and 2 eigenvectors.
+What you will find is that the two lowest eigenvectors are nearly degenerate - they have almost the same energy.
+Why is this?
+Can you tell from the actual eigenvectors that this would have been the case?

 b.
-Effects of barrier height and width on eigenstates#
+Effects of barrier height and width on eigenstates (probably remove)#

 We would like to understand how the barrier height and width effects the 0’th eigenstate.
 Given that we know that there is an exponential decay of the eigenstate in the forbidden region, one interesting thing to look at is the minimum value of the eigenstate around zero.
 One way to look at this is to do np.min(np.abs(v[:,0][mask]))